Basic Tidyverse Concepts

 Rewrite the following call with the pipe operator, in three different ways:

-The placeholder is indicated by the underscore (_) instead of a period.
+The placeholder is indicated by the dot (.) instead of an underscore.

 Example